MaseCodes20/pomodoro-app/README.md

-Customizable Pomodoro Timer that works on mobile and desktop browers.
+Customizable Pomodoro Timer that works on mobile and desktop browsers.
 Inspired by the the Pomodoro Technique, to help you focus on any tasks you are working on.